 In this activity you will be making your own toothpaste!

-Baking soda Cornflower Salt Glycerine Peppermint Flavouring Food Colouring Teaspoons Mixing Container Dirty Teeth Laminated Picture
+Suitable for primary What will you need Baking soda Cornflower Salt Glycerine Peppermint Flavouring Food Colouring Teaspoons Mixing Container Dirty Teeth Laminated Picture

-- Mix together 1 teaspoon of baking soda, 1 teaspoon of cornflour and 1 teaspoon of salt in your container. - Add 1 teaspoon of glycerine and 1-2 drops of peppermint flavouring and mix to form a thick paste. - Add 1-2 drops of food colouring. - Test your recipe on the laminated face please do not try this on yourself!
+Mix together 1 teaspoon of baking soda, 1 teaspoon of cornflour and 1 teaspoon of salt in your container.
+Add 1 teaspoon of glycerine and 1-2 drops of peppermint flavouring and mix to form a thick paste.

+Add 1-2 drops of food colouring.

+Test your recipe on the laminated face - please do not try this on yourself!